We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 3. The actual process of implementing this options trading strategy can be quite complex, especially for new beginners.

-A covered call is an options strategy involving two main actions: holding a long position in a stock and selling (writing) call options on that same stock.
+This options strategy involves two main actions: holding a long position in a stock and selling (writing) call options on that same stock.

-This stock investment strategy is designed to generate income through the premiums received from selling the call option.
+You can generate income through the premiums received from selling the call option.
 You could also benefit from stock appreciation – at least, up to a certain point.
-There are two important components of the options contract:
+There are two components of the options contract:

-• The Strike Price: So, what is strike price in option trading?
-This is the predetermined price you’ll set when creating your contract that influences the premiums you earn.
+• The Strike Price: The predetermined price you’ll set when creating your contract that influences the premiums you earn.
 A wider spread between current stock price and the strike price means it’s less likely the contract will end up in the money (which is good from the sellers perspective) – but it also means you’ll earn lower premiums as the buyer is taking on more risk.

-• The Expiration Date: Now, when do stock options expire?
-This is another thing you get to choose as the seller.
-The longer timeframe your contract is open, the higher premiums you’ll collect as you’re giving the buyer more opportunity to end up in the money.
+• The Expiration Date: The longer timeframe your contract is open, the higher premiums you’ll collect as you’re giving the buyer more opportunity to end up in the money.
 However you’re also taking on more risk as the seller.

 1. Hold the Stock: You own at least 100 shares of a stock (options contracts work in lots of 100).